-Should a military member be called to active duty or other military service during a course, the member will be withdrawn effective the last date of attendance.
-The withdrawal will also be annotated in the VA ONCE system by the University's School Certifying Official, in which the military member may have to provide proof of deployment to the Department of Veterans Affairs Office to avoid unnecessary charges/debt.
+Should an Active Duty Military Service Member be deployed or a Reserve/National Guard Military Service Member be called to active duty or other military service during a course, the member will be withdrawn effective the last date of attendance.
+The withdrawal will also be annotated in the VA ONCE system by the University's School Certifying Official, in which the military service member may have to provide proof of deployment to the Department of Veterans Affairs Office to avoid unnecessary charges/debt.
 Any payments from The Department of Veterans Affairs Office received by the University will be processed in the following manner: A Program Director will determine whether a student will receive a grade or if a grade of incomplete will be issued.
 This determination will be in accordance with the current withdrawal policy and with the best interest of the student/service member considered.
 A student that has been withdrawn due to a military deployment will have the option to retake the course at a later date, and a tuition waiver or grade change will be issued.
 The tuition waiver allows the student to retake the course at no-charge.
 If the student does not return to retake the course, the current withdrawal policy stands.
-Upon re-entry to coursework, the military member should contact his/her advisor, financial aid counselor, and the School Certifying Official if Veterans Education Benefits are being used.
-The advisor will create a new plan of study and the military member will be re-admitted to an appropriate course.
-The financial aid counselor will work with the military member to advise them of any funding that needed to be returned due to deployment and on future financial aid options available to them upon re-admittance.
+Upon re-entry to coursework, the military service member should contact his/her advisor, financial aid counselor, and the School Certifying Official if Veterans Education Benefits are being used.
+The advisor will create a new plan of study and the military service member will be re-admitted to an appropriate course.
+The financial aid counselor will work with the military service member to advise them of any funding that needed to be returned due to deployment and on future financial aid options available to them upon re-admittance.